shuaishiliu/SGCN/readme.md

 [Paper](https://arxiv.org/pdf/2104.01528.pdf)

+# Important Notice
+The code will be pulled off shelves and upated to add more information, such as more detailed training process, a new proposed method for multimodal trajectory prediction, in our extensive journal version.

 ## Environment

 The code is trained and tested on RTX 2080Ti, Python 3.6.2, numpy 1.19.0, pytorch 1.2.0 and CUDA11.2.